This page shows how to add volumes to your Spark application using the Data Mechancis API

 claimName must be set to

 OnDemand.
-You can set the mount path to anywhere you like on the container, just make sure spark is aware of the drive and actually using it.
-You may need to alter the setting spark.local.dir to the location of your mount point.
+You can set the mount path to anywhere you like on the container, but make sure Spark is aware of the drive and actually using it.
+You will need to create the directory in your Dockerfile and add the necessary permissions so Spark can write to it:

 In addition, you must also attach a cluster role of edit to the